ekowabaka/clearice/README.md

 * `help` : is a line of text that is rendered as part of the help text in the automatically generated help text.

+* `multi` : is a boolean to specify whether this option can take multiple values.
+   When `multi` is true every option which is passed multiple times on the command line would be returned by ClearIce in an array.
+If multi is false however, the value of the last option passed would be returned.

 Parsing options
 ---------------
 Option parsing can be performed by calling the `ClearICe::parse()` method.
 The